 Two questions come to mind.
 First, does Jones’s book on the New Zealand case add to the existing mountain of documentation, analysis and debate that this particular experiment has already generated?
 And if he does offer new insights, do they have any relevance to medical ethics in India, which has its own cervical cancer scandals?
 The answer to both questions, I argue, is an emphatic “yes.”

 Before discussing Jones’s book, I consider first some valid concerns.
-In an editorial in this journal in 2012, Mala Ramanathan and Amar Jesani note that ethics teaching and scholarship in India tend to foreground International research cases from high-income countries, to the exclusion of home-grown scandals.
+In an editorial in this journal in 2012, Mala Ramanathan and Amar Jesani note that ethics teaching and scholarship in India tend to foreground international research cases from high-income countries, to the exclusion of home-grown scandals (Ramanathan and Jesani 2012).
 They point out that, to spur the development of a homegrown bioethics movement, India’s own local cases need to be written about, debated and discussed as part of bioethics teaching.
-Excessive focus on international cases, they caution, might send the implicit message that such breaches only happen elsewhere, breeding an “it can’t happen here” complacency.
+Excessive focus on international cases, they caution, might breed complacency, sending the implicit message that such breaches only happen elsewhere.
 Furthermore, these cases from high-income countries might obscure local realities important to ethics in India, such as high rates of illiteracy, which complicate informed consent, and the different standards of care that limited national resources impose on India’s public system of health care.

-At the same time, international examples may provide useful comparisons for addressing handling ethics scandals in India.
-Eric Suba of Kaiser Permanente in California deems three American-funded clinical trials carried out in separate Indian centres so indefensible he labeled them “Tuskegee 2.0.”
+At the same time, international examples may provide useful comparisons for addressing ethics scandals in India.
+Eric Suba of Kaiser Permanente in California deems three American-funded clinical trials carried out in separate Indian centres so indefensible he labeled them “Tuskegee 2.0” (Suba 2015).
 The trials compared cervical cancer screening to no screening among low-income women.
 Noting that President Clinton apologized in 1997 for the Tuskegee study, Suba calls on the funders, the US NIH and the Gates Foundation, to do likewise.
 Another study that invites international comparison has striking similarities to the New Zealand experiment.
-Beginning in 1976, Indian researchers followed the natural history of dysplastic cervical lesions in 1,163 women in New Delhi.
+Beginning in 1976, Indian researchers followed the natural history of dysplastic cervical lesions in 1,163 women in New Delhi (Luthra, Prabhakar, Seth, Agarwal, Murthy, Bhatnagar, et al., 1987).
 Ramanathan and Jesani note that when the New Zealand scandal became public, a Cervical Cancer Inquiry conducted by a judge spawned a system of research ethics committees, a cervical screening program, and a Code of Patients’ Rights.
 In India, similar ethical problems were exposed, yet no new structures were put in place, the problems were quickly forgotten and little changed.
 The new structures and the debate in New Zealand thus created a lasting legacy that enhanced patients’ rights and set new standards for medical practice, these authors conclude.
 They urge health professionals and the public in India to follow the New Zealand example and take local transgressions seriously: write about them, learn from them and, above all, don’t bury and forget them.

 In Ronald Jones’s telling, however, the “lasting legacy” of the scandal in New Zealand is as much myth as reality.
 Jones is a retired obstetrician and gynecologist who worked at the Auckland hospital where Herbert Green’s research took place.
 He was a crucial actor in the New Zealand drama – a whistleblower before the term was commonplace.
 His central claim is that New Zealand has forgotten the lessons of the case that haunted his whole career.
 Jones has not forgotten: for years, he kept meticulous records from many sources, which he uses to reconstruct not only what happened, but why.